 4. Go for afternoon tea at Sketch

-Hyde Park is one of London’s most popular tourist attractions, and for good reason.
+Hyde Park is one of the most popular things to do in London, and for good reason.
 The park is huge, with plenty of space to explore, and is home to some of the city’s most iconic landmarks.
 However, there are also plenty of hidden gems and unique things to do in Hyde Park that you probably haven’t tried before.
 Here are ten of our favorites:

 1. Take a dip in the Serpentine: Hyde Park is home to two large lakes, the Serpentine and the Long Water.
 In the summer months, you can take a dip in the Serpentine, and even hire a paddle boat or canoe to explore the lake at your leisure.